ramakrishna578/Timeseries-Prediciton/README.md

 # masterproject
-Stock prise prediction using Neuralnetworks and timeseries analysis
+Stock prise prediction using Neuralnetworks and timeseries analysis.